How To Call UK From US in 5 Steps: Tips, Area Codes & More!

 That’s it!
 With this information in mind, you’re ready to begin your move to the UK.
 Rolling fields, beautiful coastlines, and lots of fish and chips await.

-With the Wise multi-currency account, moving and living abroad is made simpler.
+With the Wise Account, moving and living abroad is made simpler.
 You can receive your salary, spend in your local currency, and send money abroad - whilst saving money on bank fees!

 Join Wise and start saving today